 The Sam Wilson Collection

-Sam Wilson (1851-1918), the chairman of Joshua Wilson and Sons, a Leeds worsted coat manufacturing firm, was a particularly beneficial patron who acquired eighteen works by Senior.
+Sam Wilson (1851-1918), the chairman of Joshua Wilson and Sons, a Leeds worsted cloth manufacturing firm, was a particularly beneficial patron who acquired eighteen works by Senior.
 Wilson who lived at Rutland Lodge, Potternewton, Leeds was originally from Ossett and became a patron and friend of Mark Senior.
 In October 1925, some time after Sam Wilson's death, his widow Ann, bequeathed the extensive art collection, which had been amassed with the guidance of Mark Senior and Sir George Clausen, to Leeds City Art Gallery, with the condition that the two artists should act as "arbiters and advisers" for the decoration of the room in which the collection would be displayed.
 The collection is as much a tribute to the generosity of Sam Wilson and his wife as it is an insight into the taste of Mark Senior.
 Among those represented are his friends George Sauter, Frank Brangwyn, J. Buxton Knight and William Orpen as well as artists like Eugene Boudin for whom Senior held a particular admiration.
 He shared with Boudin a fascination for breezy skies and choppy seas.

 Above: Mark Senior's 36" x 28" portrait of Ossett-born industrialist Sam Wilson (1851-1918)